Accessing EODATA from Kubernetes Pods in EO-Lab FRA1-1 Cloud using boto3

 On EO-Lab FRA1-1 cloud, every project has, by default, EODATA network attached.
 Thus, when creating a virtual machine in OpenStack, there is an option to add EODATA network to such a VM.

 Since a Kubernetes cluster built on Magnum is created from those same VMs, you can provide access to EODATA to each worker node in the cluster.
-Use commands InfraClustersCreate Cluster to start creation of a cluster and tick the box “EODATA access enabled”.
+Use commands Container InfraClustersCreate Cluster to start creation of a cluster and tick the box “EODATA access enabled”.

 ../_images/marine-study-create2.png